skypilot-org/skypilot/docs/source/examples/syncing-code-artifacts.rst

 transparently uploaded to a cloud object store, or directly copied from the remote cluster.

-Writing artifacts to object stores
+Writing artifacts to cloud buckets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In addition to handling datasets and other task inputs,